Hedgehawk11/buzzers/README.md

 - PWA support
 - and probably more (soon!)

+### Why are you using gameshow terms in this thing
+Play JACK, then you will know

 ### Why?
 Because jackbox doesn't have a large player count, easily moddable version of JACK that I could use, and kahoot & similar pissed me off with the free limits and lack of question type variety (and screws).